Dogs Available for Adoption

 Click for larger image.

-Priya is located in Orangevale.
-Her adoption fee is $300.
+Ember is located in Orangevale Her adoption fee is $300.